EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_2.md

 ### Step 3 Receive a string via radio cont.
 Receive a string via radio cont.
 -----------------
-Next we will add a boolean to check the if string received from the sensor device equals "OverTemp".
+Next we will add a boolean to check the if string received from the sensor device equals the value 'OverTemp'.
 This string text can say anything, but should relate to the sensor you are using - in this case, a thermometer.<br>
 1. **Drag** an ``||Logic: = ||`` boolean block into the placeholder on the ``||Logic:if||`` block.
 2. **Drag** the ``||Radio:receivedString||`` from the place holder in the ``||radio: on radio received receivedString||`` block to the **first** placeholder in the ``||Logic: = ||`` boolean block.
-3. Type **"OverTemp"** into the **second** placeholder.
+3. Type **'OverTemp'** into the **second** placeholder.

 ```blocks
 radio.onReceivedString(function (receivedString) {